Hot on the Trail of Southern Cheese

 - Date: April 29, 2018

 - Where: Highland Brewing Company

-One weekend each September, farms in Buncombe, Haywood, Henderson, Madison, Rutherford, Transylvania, McDowell, and Yancey counties open their gates to the public for the ASAP Farm Tour.
+Another experience to consider happens one weekend each September.
+Farms in Buncombe, Haywood, Henderson, Madison, Rutherford, Transylvania, McDowell, and Yancey counties open their gates to the public for the ASAP Farm Tour.
 This fun family adventure is a chance to see how food is grown and raised in the mountains, sample farm fresh products and meet the people responsible.
 You can even rub hooves with the farm animals.
 You only need a ticket, a tour map and an adventurous spirit!